CyberFlameGO/svnpython/Doc/library/collections.rst

       .. versionadded:: 2.5

-   .. method:: reverse()

-      Reverse the elements of the deque in-place and then return ``None``.

-      .. versionadded:: 2.7

    .. method:: rotate(n)

       Rotate the deque *n* steps to the right.
 If *n* is negative, rotate to the left.
 Rotating one step to the right is equivalent to:
       ``d.appendleft(d.pop())``.

-   Deque objects also provide one read-only attribute:

-   .. attribute:: maxlen

-      Maximum size of a deque or *None* if unbounded.

-      .. versionadded:: 2.7

 In addition to the above, deques support iteration, pickling, ``len(d)``,